vcuculo/diaspora-chrome-publisher/README.md

 This extension provides bookmarklet functionality for your Google Chrome browser.

-Updated pod list in options page is from http://podupti.me/, thanks to dmorley.
+Updated pod list in options page is from http://podupti.me/, thanks to @dmorley.

 ## Installation